jclark/lang-ietf-opentype/notes.md

 ISO 639-2 has a code **xwo**, defined as *Written Oirat*.
-[Wikipedia](http://en.wikipedia.org/wiki/Oirat_language) says *Written Oirat* is sometimes used to refer to the language of historical documents written in the Clear script.
+[Wikipedia](http://en.wikipedia.org/wiki/Oirat_language) says the term *Written Oirat* is sometimes used to refer to the language of historical documents written in the Clear script.

 ## WCR